syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Attachments.md

-'Load the PDF document
+'Loads the PDF document

 Dim document As New PdfLoadedDocument("Input.pdf")

-'Remove an attachments
+'Removes an attachments

 Dim attachment As PdfAttachment = document.Attachments(0)